-Wood is the one of the most commonly used exterior cladding materials with wood siding and wood shingles being two of the most common types of wood cladding.
-Wood exterior cladding materials contribute greatly to the integrity and character of historic buildings.
+Wood is the one of the most commonly used exterior wall materials with wood siding and wood shingles being two of the most common types of wood wall material.
+Wood exterior materials contribute greatly to the integrity and character of historic buildings.
 Guidelines on proper treatment of historic wood cladding are as follows:

-- · Identifying, maintaining, and preserving wood features that are important to the overall historic character of the house - · Cleaning wood siding with a gentle, water-based cleanser on an as-needed basis - · Painting or staining existing wood cladding to protect the wood surface from UV and water damage - · Removing damaged, peeling, or deteriorated paint to the next sound layer by hand scraping or hand sanding and then repainting - · Repairing wood siding, shingles, and trim by using the same material to patch, consolidate, splice, and reinforce the existing historic material - · Repairing damaged or deteriorated wood cladding and selectively replacing where necessary by splicing in new replacement portions - · Replacing wood elements only when the existing wood is too deteriorated to repair - · When replacement wood is installed to replaced deteriorated wood, the replacement pieces are painted or stained to match the adjacent pieces - Replacing missing elements or damaged pieces to match the existing size, shape, width, profile, orientation, and installation method of the existing siding
+- · Identifying, maintaining, and preserving wood features that are important to the overall historic character of the house - · Cleaning wood features with a gentle, water-based cleanser on an as-needed basis - · Painting or staining existing wood features to protect the wood surface from UV and water damage - · Removing damaged, peeling, or deteriorated paint to the next sound layer by hand scraping or hand sanding and then repainting - · Repairing wood siding, shingles, and trim by using the same material to patch, consolidate, splice, and reinforce the existing historic material - · Repairing damaged or deteriorated wood features and selectively replacing where necessary by splicing in new replacement portions - · Replacing wood elements only when the existing wood is too deteriorated to repair - · When replacement wood is installed to replace deteriorated wood, the replacement pieces are painted or stained to match the adjacent pieces - Replacing missing elements or damaged pieces to match the existing size, shape, width, profile, orientation, and installation method of the existing siding

-- · If replacing historic cladding, inspecting the existing historic cladding prior to covering or removal to determine the cause of any existing damage.
-Eliminate the source of the damage prior to installing new synthetic cladding - When maintenance, repair, or in-kind replacement of the existing historic cladding material is not feasible, use of a modern cladding material may be considered.
-It is recommended the new material be installed atop the existing wood siding rather than removing the wood siding before installation of the new material.
-The installation method is done in a manner where, in the future, the modern cladding material could be removed, and the historic wood siding underneath could be restored - · Installing replacement siding so as not to obscure existing character-defining trim details around windows, at edges of elevations, and around doors
+- · If replacing historic wood features, inspecting the existing historic features prior to covering or removal to determine the cause of any existing damage.
+Eliminate the source of the damage prior to installing new synthetic features - When maintenance, repair, or in-kind replacement of the existing historic wood features is not feasible, use of a modern cladding material may be considered.
+It is recommended the new material be installed atop the existing wood material rather than removing the wood material before installation of the new material.
+The installation method is done in a manner where in the future, the modern material could be removed, and the historic wood siding underneath could be restored - · Installing replacement wall material so as not to obscure existing character-defining trim details around windows, at edges of elevations, and around doors